pxv6460/Music-is-the-Answer/README.md

 ##FINDINGS

-Wne were able to arrive to some interesting conclusions, some expexted and some unexpected, for instance:
+We were able to arrive to some interesting conclusions, some expexted and some unexpected, for instance:
 1) The music taste of the US becomes pretty homogeneous when a popular performer stays on the charts for a long time
 2) There are correlations between mood and gpr - but the peaks are delayed (events happen first, music responds later)
 3) We need to expand our data sourcing over other platforms to identify finer patterns